Why Are Trucking Accidents a Serious Issue?

 - Truck Accident Fatality Rates Are Rising.
 Over the past ten years, the number of truck accident fatalities has shown a roughly 50% increase, from 3,380 in 2009 to 5,005 in 2019.
 Additionally, data gathered by the National Highway Traffic Safety Administration (NHTSA) showed that the number of large truck occupants killed in truck accidents increased from less than 500 in 2009 to almost 900 in 2019.

 As we strive for improved safety in the trucking industry, one of the most important questions we can ask is: Why do truck accidents happen?
-Knowing how truck accidents happen can help us work more effectively toward preventing them.
+Knowing how truck crashes happen can help us work more effectively toward preventing them.

 Common Causes of Truck Accidents